John E. S. Poyser

 Fax: (204) 947-3705

 John Poyser is a partner with Tradition Law LLP Estates and Trusts in Winnipeg.
 He also has an office and practices in Calgary as the Wealth and Estate Law Group.
-In Toronto he practices as a senior litigation lawyer with WEL Partners LLP.
+In Toronto he practices as a senior litigation lawyer with WEL Partners, a firm dealing exclusively with wills and estate litigation.